mp2626/day_planner/README.md

 ## Planner Screen

-Planner screen that displays the current date and renders any previously saved note.
+Planner screen that displays the current date and renders any previously saved notes.

 ![Planner Screen](images/plannerscreen.png)